AnjelRedemption/HTB-Writeups/machines/nexus/Nexus.md

 ```

 ## Privilege Escalation
-- Once we have a stable shell, we enumerate the website and look for any database and credentials
+- With a stable shell, further enumeration of the website to look for any database and credentials is needed
 - Locating the .env file in the Krayon directory, exposes the database credentials
 ```shell
 DB_CONNECTION=mysql